wizards-of-lua/wizards-of-lua/docs/_examples/how-to-create-a-multicolor-floor-of-wool.md

 end;
 ```
 Please note that almost all statements are terminated with the semicolon character <tt>';'</tt>.

-For normal Lua programs this is actually not neccessary.
+For normal Lua programs this is actually not necessary.
-But due the fact that the current version of WoL (1.0.0-alpha) has no support for importing
+But due the fact that the current version of WoL (1.0.0-alpha) has no support for
-external Lua files, we have to insert the whole program into the single line of the chat or a command block.
+[importing Lua files](/tutorials/importing_lua_files), we have to insert the whole program into the single line of the chat or a command block.
 Here we need the semicolons, so that Lua can separate the statements from each other.
 Actually, I had to execute this spell using a command block since it is a little bit longer than the character limit of the chat (wich is 256).
-Just a reminder: don't forget to add ```/lua ``` in front of it.

 The variables <tt>w</tt> and <tt>l</tt> stand for "width" and "length".
 For the screenshot above I set them both to a value of 20.